flashlightministries/oilforlight/_posts/2017-11-07-unbelievable-foolishness-preaching.md

 Associating oneself with Christ has always been burdensome.
 Jesus said, "Think not that I am come to send peace on earth: I came not to send peace, but a sword" (Mat 10:34).
 He meant that His word would divide believers from unbelievers, even to separate family members.
 Indeed, Christians are called to separate themselves from worldly habits and the people who revel in those activities (1Jo 2:15).

 The mark of a false preacher is being loved by the world.
 Preaching the cross is a flesh-killer, just as God intended, breaking down the preacher while God builds him back up.
+Unfortunately, while the spirit is strong, sometimes the [weakness of our flesh](https://thefederalist.com/2017/11/06/hillsong-pastor-carl-lentz-provides-moral-cover-abortion-view/){:target="_blank"} takes precedence over preaching God's word, and we submit to the world's desires rather than bearing its hostile rejection.

 I know it can be hard to share the true gospel.
 People hate God's word because they hate God and the truth about God, and they would rather have you just shut up already so they can continue in their ways (Mat 10:22).

 The unsaved aren't even honest with themselves when it comes to this most essential subject, so they resort to mocking.
-Many believers, facing such unpleasantness, just keep quiet.
+Many believers, facing such unpleasantness from unbelievers, just keep quiet.
 And that's exactly what the unrepentant want.
 But who lights a lamp and then puts it under a basket (Luke 11:33)?

 Men are indeed glorified by hearing the preaching of the cross and believing, but first they are humbled and it is Christ who lifts them up.